Health Benefits of Eating Apples in South Africa

 Hence, it would be rare for apples to impact people with diabetes.
 Nonetheless, you must be vigilant when consuming apple juice as it contains high sugar.

 Understanding how to store apples is critical.
-Apples release a compound called ethylene gas.
-Ethylene gas hastens the ripening of other fruits and vegetables.
+Apples release a compound called ethylene gas, which hastens the ripening of other fruits and vegetables.

 Store apples away from other fruits, usually on the countertop of your fridge.